galaniprojects/liveblog/README.md

 the App ID, Key and Secret.
 You also need the pusher library.
 See here for instructions: https://github.com/pusher/pusher-http-php

 If you are not using a composer workflow, you can download the library here: https://github.com/pusher/pusher-http-php/releases.
+Use pusher version 3.0.0 or greater.
 Extract it into your libraries folder (`libraries` or `sites/<domain>/libraries`) and rename it to `pusher`.
-The library should contain the path `lib/Pusher.php`
+The library should contain the path `src/Pusher.php`

 ### Installation
 1. Activate the _Liveblog_ and the _Liveblog Pusher_ modules.